garden-io/garden/docs/reference/commands.md

         # guide](https://docs.garden.io/using-garden/configuration-overview#including-excluding-files-and-directories)
         # for details.
         #
-        # Unlike the `modules.exclude` field in the project config, the filters here have _no effect_ on which files
+        # Unlike the `scan.exclude` field in the project config, the filters here have _no effect_ on which files and
-        # and directories are watched for changes.
-Use the project `modules.exclude` field to affect those, if you
+        # directories are watched for changes.
+Use the project `scan.exclude` field to affect those, if you have large
-        # have large directories that should not be watched for changes.
+        # directories that should not be watched for changes.
         exclude:

         # A remote repository URL.
 Currently only supports git servers.
 Must contain a hash suffix pointing to a